deco-cx/deco/README.md

 * Compose pre-built features from a **community-driven ecosystem of Apps,** with one-click installation.
 * Evolve your Apps with **built-in realtime feature flags,** rolling out code or content to specific audiences.

+**Deno Compose Blocks are interoperable:** one's output can be visually configured as another's input in the visual editor, **based on matching TypeScript types.**

-For example, a Product Shelf UI component might depend on a `Product[]`.
-There are many ways to get a `Product[]`, such as fetching it from an ecommerce platform (like Shopify or VTEX) or a search optimization provider (like Algolia or Typesense). deno-compose will automatically suggest matching integrations based on the defined type from a wide range of available apps, and the developer can choose the one that best fits their needs.
-Building UIs now can be abstracted completely from their data integration.
-Code against a known-type, get tons of first-class integrations, ready-to-deploy.
+For example, a Product Shelf UI component might depend on a **`Product[]`.** There are many ways to get a `Product[]`, such as fetching it from an ecommerce platform (like [**Shopify**](https://github.com/deco-cx/apps/tree/main/shopify) or [**VTEX**](https://github.com/deco-cx/apps/tree/main/vtex)) or a search optimization provider (like [**Algolia**](https://github.com/deco-cx/apps/tree/main/algolia) or [**Typesense**](https://github.com/deco-cx/apps/tree/main/typesense)). deno-compose will automatically suggest matching integrations based on the defined type from a wide range of available apps, and the developer can choose the one that best fits their needs. **Building UIs can now be abstracted completely from their data integration.
+Code against a known-type, get tons of first-class integrations, ready-to-deploy.**

-To try out the deno-compose visual editor, navigate to the [Playground](https://play.deco.cx), choose a template, and experience a simplified yet powerful way to build web apps.
+To try out the deno-compose visual editor, navigate to the [deco.cx playground](https://play.deco.cx), choose a template, and experience a simplified yet powerful way to build web apps.

+> ⚠️ Self-hosting the editor itself is coming in early 2024.
+Bear with us as we refactor some innards before we can invite more developers to extend it!
+We're looking forward to it.

 ## Key Features